top of page

 https://othersociologist.com/2020/05/31/police-violence-in-australia/

-WA'S CORRUPTION WATCHDOG SLAMMED FOR NOT TAKING COMPLAINTS ABOUT POLICE - 2020 WA
+WA'S CORRUPTION WATCHDOG SLAMMED FOR NOT TAKING COMPLAINTS ABOUT POLICE - 2020 WESTERN AUSTRALIA

 Almost all complaints of excessive force by WA police are referred back to internal affairs units by the state's corruption watchdog, further fracturing the relationship with Aboriginal communities.
 But the state's police union president has told a parliamentary hearing there is no systemic racism in WA's police force and officers are already heavily scrutinised.
 Since July 2016, WA's Corruption and Crime Commission has probed just eight of the 289 complaints it received claiming excessive use of police force, with the vast majority referred to the WA Police internal affairs unit.